Daniel Doron: Biography

 Daniel Doron was a third-generation sabra.
 His grandfather, Zerah Barnett, was one of the first Jewish pioneers in Palestine.
 Doron served Air Force Intelligence during the 1948 Arab-Israeli War in 1948, and studied sociology and economics at the Hebrew University of Jerusalem.
 In the 1960s, Daniel Doron resumed his studies as a Fellow of the University of Chicago's Committee on Social Thought, and then with Lionel Trilling and Jacques Barzuz as a visiting scholar at Columbia University.
 His exposure to economist Milton Friedman, Friedrich Hayek and other free market intellectual forces at the University of Chicago greatly influenced him.
 Later, the philosophies Doron acquired in the United States would lead him to push for free market changes in Israel's anti-competitive, socialist society and economy.

 Public service career

 He served under Teddy Kollek, then director-general of the Prime Minister's Office.
 In 1957, Doron was delegated by the Prime Minister's Office to serve as special consultant to the US Embassy in Tel Aviv.

 He also served on an economic advisory group for Prime Minister Binyamin Netanyahu and on the Israel Government Council for National and Economic Planning, was a member of the board of the Entrepreneurial Center of Tel Aviv University, and is a member of the Mont-Pelerin Society.
 Doron was among the founders of The Herzliyah Conference, served on its steering committee and initiated its economic segment.

 Political activism

-Since 1973, Doron has been involved in political and economic reform in Israel.
-He helped to found the Shinui political party which succeeded in gaining a foothold in the Israeli Knesset.